 The Nordic legal systems can be classed as a branch of the civil law family, although some scholars put them in their own category, distinct from civil law, common law and other types of legal system.
-Roman law has had less influence in the region than in Continental Europe and the Nordic states do not have systematic codes comparable to those of countries like France and Germany.
+Roman law has had less influence in the region than in Continental Europe, and the Nordic states do not have systematic codes comparable to those of jurisdictions such as France and Germany.

 There has been a tradition of legislative unification, or cooperation, in the Nordic region since the latter part of the nineteenth century.
 Norway, Denmark and Sweden began the process and Finland became involved later; Iceland has participated to a lesser extent in the drafting of uniform laws, but has often enacted the laws agreed on by the other four states.
 The work continues under the aegis of the Nordic Council, which was established in 1952.

-Denmark, Finland and Sweden are members of the European Union.
-Iceland applied to join the EU in 2009 and accession negotiations have been in progress since July 2010.
+Three of the Nordic countries, Denmark, Finland and Sweden, are members of the European Union.
 Both Norway and Iceland apply a large proportion of EU laws, since they are members of the European Economic Area (EEA).

-The Institute of Advanced Legal Studies (IALS) Library collects both primary and secondary legal materials for Denmark, Finland, Norway and Sweden.
-Very little is held relating to Iceland, however.
+The Institute of Advanced Legal Studies Library collects both primary and secondary legal material for Denmark, Finland, Norway and Sweden; very little is held relating to Iceland, however.

-HeinOnline's World Constitutions Illustrated provides English translations of the current and past constitutions, together with associated laws, scholarly commentary and other documents.
+HeinOnline's World Constitutions Illustrated provides English translations of the current and past constitutions of all the Nordic countries, together with associated laws, scholarly commentary and other documents.

-Norway's Constitution was adopted in 1814.
+Norway's constitution was adopted in 1814.
 An English version, as amended, is available on the website of the Norwegian Parliament, the Storting.
-It is also included in Norges Lover (a set of revised Norwegian laws), successive editions of which are held at IALS.
+The constitution is also included - in Norwegian - in Norges Lover, a set of revised Norwegian laws, successive editions of which are held at IALS.

-Finland enacted a new Constitution in 1999.
-There is an English-language introduction to it on the Finnish Ministry of Justice website, with a link to an English translation (dated 2011) of the Constitution itself, on FinLex.
+Finland enacted a new constitution in 1999.
+There is an English-language introduction to it on the Finnish Ministry of Justice website, with a link to an English translation (dated 2012) of the Constitution itself on FinLex.
 Previously Finland had several constitutional laws, like Sweden.

 Denmark's Constitution was adopted in 1953.
-Two English versions, annotated (no date) and without annotations (published in 1999), are available on the website of the Danish Parliament's EU Information Centre.
+An annotated English version, published in 2013, is available on the website of the Danish Parliament (Folketing).

 Iceland's Constitution dates from 1944.
 An English translation amended to 1999 is available on the website of the Icelandic government.
-At the time of writing, a new constitution had been drafted and was under consideration.
+A new draft constitution was passed to the Icelandic Parliament (Althing) by the Constitutional Council in 2011, but, at the time of writing, has not been adopted.

 Legislation - Norway

 Norwegian statutes (lover) and regulations (forskrifter) are cited by title, date and number.
-The preferred format for statute citations is:
+The preferred form of citation for statutes is shown below: -

 Lov 24. juni 1988 nr.
 64 om utlendingers adgang til riket (utlendingsloven)